dcoates83/Azure-Sky-Ragdolls/pages/index.md

               the leader registry of cats.
-Other cat fancy associations exist, but currently TICA <em>is the one most sought after </em>for Breeders and Cat Fanciers due to its stringent policies protecting and<strong>promoting the health, welfare, and quality of all purebred cats.</strong>
+Other cat fancy associations exist, but currently TICA <em>is the one most sought after </em>for Breeders and Cat Fanciers due to its stringent policies protecting and<strong> promoting the health, welfare, and quality of all purebred cats.</strong>
             </p>
          <img
             src="assets/Tica.png"
-            alt=""
-            srcset=""
+            alt="tica logo"
             class="tica"/>
             <p>
               As a source of information, we highly recommend accessing